 From stubbed toes to broken bones, we’ve all experienced pain at some point in our lives.
 In most cases this pain is temporary, but sometimes it can last for months or even years.
-All pain is uncomfortable and unwanted, but pain that lasts more than six months is considered chronic pain.
+All pain is uncomfortable and unwanted, but pain that lasts more than three months is considered chronic pain.
 Knowing the difference between acute and chronic pain can help you understand your treatment options and help improve quality of life.

 What is acute pain?

 Acute pain is the most common type of pain and is usually associated with common illnesses or injuries.
 This type of pain typically begins suddenly and tends to have a sharp, intense quality.
 This is meant to serve as a warning sign to your body that something is causing it pain.

 Acute pain is the result of a specific cause such as a burn, cut or broken bone.
 It can also be the result of surgical pain and even muscle strains.
 Treating acute pain is therefore focused on treating the underlying issue.